jorge-1987/RaceCar/README.md

 # RaceCar
-A simple "game" in Python to learn Pygame and Python.
+A personal project of a simple "game" in Python to learn Pygame and Python.